 The Rise of Smart Homes: What You Should Know

-• Lower costs: Smart bulbs, speakers, plugs, and cameras are now affordable for most households.
+• Lower costs: Smart bulbs, speakers, plugs, and cameras have become affordable for most households.

-• Wireless everything: Wi-Fi, Bluetooth, and mobile apps have made setup easier than ever.
+• Wireless connectivity: Wi-Fi, Bluetooth, and mobile apps have simplified the setup process.

-• Work-from-home culture: As people spend more time at home, they’re investing in comfort and control.
+• Home-centric lifestyle: As people spend more time at home, there is a greater investment in comfort and environmental control.

-• Eco-conscious living: Smart systems can reduce energy waste and save money on utility bills.
+• Sustainability: Smart systems help reduce energy waste and lower utility expenses.

 Key Benefits of Smart Homes